 Offers of admission are valid only for the term to which applications are made.
 Graduate Programs in Education will not grant deferrals of admission.
 Students unable to take up an offer will be required to submit a new application.

 The MSc in Counselling Psychology requires a minimum of two years of full-time study, on-campus to complete.
+Maximum time allowed for completion of the Master of Science degree is four years.

 Police Information Check